-Information literacy instruction is offered by two departments, Reference & Instruction and Archives & Special Collections (A&SC).
-Instruction is offered online and in person.
-In-person instruction is offered Monday through Friday, excluding the first week of classes and the last two weeks of classes each semester.
-Information literacy skills are one of the key building blocks for student success.
+Information literacy instruction is offered by two departments: Reference and Instruction and Archives and Special Collections.
+It is available online and in person.
+Instruction is offered Monday through Friday, excluding the first week and the last two weeks of classes each semester.
 The following provides an overview of LMU's library instruction program, including policies, procedures, and resources for faculty and students.

 Reference and Instruction Department

-- Request library instruction sessions at least 2 weeks in advance.
+- Request library instruction sessions at least two weeks in advance.

-- Send the assignment to the assigned librarian instructor at least 1 week in advance.
+- Send the assignment to the assigned librarian instructor at least one week in advance.

-So far more than 70 courses have been flagged for information literacy.
-Librarians will work with faculty to identify information literacy goals in their programs and majors.
-At least 10% of the total course grade must assess information literacy to be “flagged.”
+More than 70 courses have been flagged for information literacy so far.
+Librarians will work with faculty members to identify information literacy goals in their programs and majors.
+At least ten percent of the total course grade must assess information literacy to be flagged.
 If your course has a strong information literacy or research component we encourage you to apply for the Information Literacy Flag.
 In-person instruction is not required but encouraged.

 Graduate courses that have a research component are another priority for in-person instruction.

 In-person instruction is required for Rhetorical Arts courses.
 This is our top priority for scheduling in-person library instruction.
-The library has also created a LibGuide for students to support Rhetorical Arts: http://libguides.lmu.edu/RHET1000.
+The library has also created a Rhetorical Arts LibGuide for students.

 The library encourages in-library instruction for all courses at the 2000 level and above with an information literacy or research component.

-First Year Seminar students are already participating in 5 hours of online information literacy instruction through online tutorials that were developed to support these courses.
-The tutorials are meant to take the place of the in-person library instruction for this course.
+First Year Seminar students are already participating in five hours of information literacy instruction through online tutorials that were developed to support their courses.
+The tutorials are meant to take the place of the in-person library instruction.
 The tutorials have been extensively tested with students and revised every year to improve their effectiveness.
-However, the Reference and Instruction team will provide library instruction for FYS courses under the following circumstances:
+However, the Reference and Instruction team will only provide library instruction for FYS courses under the following circumstances:

 - FYS library instruction will be provided for a specific research assignment.
 The modules are, out of necessity, broad introductions to research.
 If a faculty member has a research assignment that requires specialized assistance from a librarian, we are happy to schedule instruction.

-The Reference & Instruction librarians have created additional faculty resources to deepen and enhance information literacy instruction in the First Year Seminars:
+The Reference and Instruction librarians have created additional faculty resources to deepen and enhance information literacy instruction in the First Year Seminars:

-Every freshman at LMU will spend some mandatory time in their First Year Seminar and Rhetorical Arts courses developing basic information literacy skills.
-This will provide the foundation for students to later develop more advanced information literacy skills during a required course that has been "flagged" for information literacy in advanced courses in the disciplines.
+- Every first-year student at LMU will spend some mandatory time in their First Year Seminar and Rhetorical Arts courses developing basic information literacy skills.
+This will provide the foundation for students to later develop more advanced information literacy skills during a required course that has been flagged for information literacy in advanced courses in the disciplines.
 This tiered and systematic approach will allow for a more consistent information literacy experience across all programs of study.

-To learn more about the A&SC instruction program, click here.
+- Read more about the A&SC instruction program.

-To schedule instruction from the Archives & Special Collection Department, click here.
+- Schedule instruction from the Archives and Special Collection Department.